 - The immediate concern is model evaluation, prompt filtering, or chatbot data leakage rather than software delivery actions.

-- Readout: review the action-control graph, Agent Action BOM, evidence pack, high-risk workflow register, and recommended first controls.
+- Review the artifacts: use the graph, Agent Action BOM, evidence packet, high-impact workflow register, and recommended first controls to decide what stays fast and what needs approval.

 Source privacy

-The first assessment is built for local/private scanning.
+Clyra can start from local or private scanning.
 Raw source is not retained unless explicitly agreed.
-The output is a redacted action-control report that security and platform teams can share internally.
+The output is a redacted action-control artifact that engineering, platform, and security reviewers can share internally.

 Start with a small surface.

-Pick one team and two to three repos or workflows where AI-assisted software delivery is already close to PRs, CI/CD, credentials, or release paths.
+Pick one team and selected repos or workflows where AI-assisted software delivery is already close to PRs, CI/CD, credentials, or release paths.